giladnahor/Hailo-Application-Code-Examples/runtime/gstreamer/clip/README.md

 Some requirements are missing in the current release, so we need to add them manually.
 (Hailo Suite 2023_10)

 !!! info You might need sudo permissions.

 ```bash
     cp /opt/hailo/tappas/pkgconfig/hailo_tappas.pc /opt/hailo/tappas/pkgconfig/hailo_tappas.pc.bkp
     cp cpp/hailo_tappas.pc /opt/hailo/tappas/pkgconfig/
 ```

+!!! warning After modifying the hailo_tappas.pc run diff between the original version and the modified one.
+If you are using aarm64 and not x86_64 make sure to edit arch field. arch=x86_64 should be changed to arch=aarch64.The TAPPAS_WORKSPACE might also need to be changed to the correct path.
+For these 2 fields use the original hailo_tappas.pc as reference.

 The compilation script is **compile_postprocess.sh** you can run it manually but it will be ran automatically when installing the package.
 The postprocess so files will be installed under resources dir:
 - libclip_post.so